 Risk Response Strategies for Negative Risks (Threats)

-Risk is an uncertain event or condition which has impacts the project objectives in case of it’s occurrence.
+Risk is an uncertain event or condition which has impacts the project objectives in case of its occurrence.
 This impact may be positive or negative.
-Risk is an unforeseen event which may or may not happen, but you must identify risks and develop risk response strategies for your project’s health.
+Basically, risk is an unforeseen event which may or may not happen, but you must identify risks and develop risk response strategies for negative and positive risks in order to complete your project successfully.
+If the risk is negative, you need to develop negative risk response strategies.

-If the impact of the event is favourable, the risk can be classified as a positive risk or an opportunity.
-And if the if the impact of the event is unfavourable, the risk can be classified as a negative risk or a threat.
+On the other hand, if the impact of the event is favorable, the risk can be classified as a positive risk or an opportunity.

-Project teams seek ways to realize the positive risks and reduce the impacts of negative risks.
+Project teams seek ways to realize positive risks and reduce the impacts of negative risks.

 Risk management is an inseparable part of project management and the main purpose of the Plan Risk Responses process is to build the best strategies for managing project risks.
-Risk response strategies can be divided into two major categories: strategies for responding to negative risks, or threats and strategies for responding to positive risks, or opportunities.
+Typically, the strategies to deal with risks can be divided into two major categories: strategies for responding to negative risks, or threats and strategies for responding to positive risks, or opportunities.

-The PMBOK® Guide specifies the below risk response strategies for negative risks
+The PMBOK® Guide specifies below strategies to response negative risks

-In this article, we are going to discuss the negative risk response strategies .
+In this article, we will focus on the the negative risk response strategies.

 Risk Response Strategies for Negative Risks

-The PMBOK® Guide there are five risk response strategies for negative risks.
+The PMBOK® Guide there are five strategies to deal with negative risks.
 Avoid risks can be the most ideal strategy.
-However it is not possible to use the same strategy all the time.
-Choosing the most effective risk response strategy depends on the conditions.
+However, it is not possible to use the same strategy all the time.
+Choosing the most effective strategy depends on the conditions.
 Now let’s discuss negative risk response strategies with examples.

-Note that escalate risk response strategy can be used for both negative and positive risks.
+Note that escalate strategy can be used for both negative and positive risks.

 In this risk response strategy, the project team will try to minimize the probability of occurrence or impact of a risk.